 8.1 Officers shall be elected to the Executive by the members of GAARA present at the Annual General Meeting.

-8.2 The officers of GAARA shall be the President, Vice-President, Secretary, Treasurer, League Scheduler, Registrar, Coaching Coordinator, Referee-in-Chief and at least two (2), but no more than seven (7) division reps.
+8.2 The officers of GAARA shall be the President, Vice-President, Secretary, Treasurer, Ice Coordinator, Registrar, Coaching Coordinator, Referee-in-Chief and at least two (2), but no more than seven (7) division reps.

-a) The positions of President, Secretary, League Scheduler and Coaching Coordinator shall be considered for election in odd numbered years Eg. 2009/2010 season would be odd year going by the 2009;
+a) The positions of President, Secretary, Ice Coordinator and Coaching Coordinator shall be considered for election in odd numbered years Eg. 2009/2010 season would be odd year going by the 2009;

 b) The positions of Vice President, Treasurer, Registrar and Referee-in-Chief shall be considered for election in even numbered years Eg. 2010/2011 season would be even year going by the 2010; and